kaiyumcg/Vortex/README.md

 ![Builtin Animations Tasks 2](/docs/images/builtin_animation_task_2.png)

-- Clip: Animation clip from FBX or from unity dopesheet
+- *Clip*: Animation clip from FBX or from unity dopesheet
-- Normalized start time after: If animation’s duration(with respect to speed) is 10seconds then 0.1 value will make model start fastRun animation within 1 seconds.
+- *Normalized start time after*: If animation’s duration(with respect to speed) is 10seconds then 0.1 value will make model start fastRun animation within 1 seconds.
-- Start time after fixed: Same as previous but does not consider normalization but fixed seconds value
+- *Start time after fixed*: Same as previous but does not consider normalization but fixed seconds value
-- Is Looped: Should animation be looped or not.
+- *Is Looped*: Should animation be looped or not.
-- Speed: Animation speed
+- *Speed*: Animation speed
-- Fresh Play Every time: If ticked then animation will start without any smoothing or blending.
+- *Fresh Play Every time*: If ticked then animation will start without any smoothing or blending.

 ### Play Controller